mmkal/expect-type/README.md

 expectTypeOf({a: 1, b: 1}).toBeIdenticalTo<{a: number}>()
 ```

 To allow for extra properties, use `.toExtend`.
-This checks that an object "matches" a type.
-This is similar to jest's `.toMatchObject`:
+This is roughly equivalent to an `extends` constraint in a function type argument.:

 ```typescript
 expectTypeOf({a: 1, b: 1}).toExtend<{a: number}>()